Central Asian Landrace Strains: Hindu Kush & Other Native Indicas

 It’s believed that the Central Asian landrace strains are some of the earliest strains ever to be cultivated.
 But what makes them so special?
 And what strains should you look for if you want to experience a Central Asian landrace?
 In this guide, we’ll share all those answers, including:

-Central Asian landraces are prized because they’re believed to be the most OG strains on the planet; that is, the strains from which all other strains originated.
-In Central Asia - which includes countries like Pakistan and Afghanistan - cannabis is even mentioned in religious histories of the Hindu people.
+Central Asian landraces are believed to be the most OG strains on the planet; that is, the strains from which all other strains originated.
+Cannabis is even mentioned in religious histories of the Hindu people.
 They believe that Shiva’s favorite food was bhang, which contains cannabis.
 In Central Asia, cannabis has been used for religious rites and medicinal properties for thousands of years by the indigenous populations of the regions.
-From there, cannabis was spread to other parts of the world for other uses, including its psychoactive effects.
+From there, cannabis was spread to other parts of the world for other uses, including its psychoactive effects.2

 Hindu Kush, aka Hindi Kush